Skip to main content

 However, a real parliamentary form of government follows a very different format.
 I would like to point out that the Batasang Pambansa was still shaped like a classroom.
 However, a real parliamentary government would use the same format (above).
 We would have the government on the left side and the opposition on the right side.
 The president (or any Head of State) remains symbolic.
 The president (or any monarch) is merely a national symbol of unity or someone for citizens to look up to.
 A housewife and widow of a politician like the late Maria Corazon S. Cojuangco-Aquino can serve the duties of a chief representative of the country.
 Mrs. Aquino could've served in the same manner as Yacob of Singapore.

 The elections in a real (not modified) parliamentary system would be different.
 People would vote for parties over personalities.
 Let's imagine the elections are going on.
 The parties I'd like to imagine are LAKAS-CMD and the Liberal Party of the Philippines, to name a few.
 People will vote according to party.
 Campaigns will focus on the party platform over personalities.
 LAKAS-CMD has set forth Ferdinand R. Marcos Jr. as its prime minister.
-Meanwhile, the Liberal Party of the Philippines has set forth Mrs. Maria Leonor Gerona-Robredo as its prime minister.
+Meanwhile, the Liberal Party of the Philippines has set forth Mrs. Maria Leonor Gerona-Robredo as its opposition leader.

 The next scene is the arrangement of the Parliament.
 It's not a winner-takes-all scenario.
 Marcos Jr. becomes the prime minister with his own cabinet.
 Meanwhile, Mrs. Robredo is mandated by law to become the Opposition Leader.
 Mrs. Robredo must have her own cabinet as well.
 The left side is occupied by the LAKAS-CMD.
 The right side is occupied by the Liberal Party of the Philippines.
 Both sides are in equal representation.
 LAKAS-CMD represents the majority of voters.
 Meanwhile, the Liberal Party of the Philippines represents the minority of voters.